-- details of the comparable evidence (including as appropriate independent verification) - · effect of lease terms - measurements/floor areas (this should be done by the independent expert and not by a member of staff, although the independent expert may use the assistance of a member of staff) - condition of the subject premises as found and as to be valued under the terms of the lease - · planning and user; and - any relevant matters that have not been excluded from the remit either by the lease documents or by any assumptions or limitations agreed with the parties.
+- details of the comparable evidence (including, as appropriate, independent verification) - effect of lease terms - measurements/floor areas (this should be done by the independent expert and not by a member of staff, although the independent expert may use the assistance of a member of staff) - condition of the subject premises as found and as to be valued under the terms of the lease - planning and user; and - any relevant matters that have not been excluded from the remit either by the lease documents; or - by any assumptions or limitations agreed with the parties.

-Even if the parties have produced a statement of agreed facts and agreed that the independent expert may rely on it, the independent expert remains under a duty to acquire any additional information that is necessary to reach a conclusion based on his or her own opinions and calculations.
+Even if the parties have produced a statement of agreed facts and agreed that the independent expert may rely on it, the independent expert remains under a duty to verify that, and acquire any additional information that is necessary to reach a conclusion based on his or her own opinions and calculations.